 History teachers work in a variety of educational environments.
-While the minimum educational prerequisite is a bachelor's degree, potential history teachers should also seek enrollment in education training programs and get their state license.
-Here, you will learn about the steps required to become a history teacher, along with some continuing education and certification options.
+While the minimum educational prerequisite is a bachelor's degree, potential history teachers should also seek education training and must obtain a state license to teach in public education settings.
+In this article, you will learn about history teacher requirements, along with some continuing education and certification options.

 A history teacher instructs high school or middle school students in various in-depth aspects of history, building on what the students learned in elementary school.
 Like most teachers, a history teacher is responsible for creating and implementing lesson plans, assigning and grading homework and tests, communicating with students and their parents and enforcing disciplinary rules.
 Some history teachers coach sports or become certified to teach other subjects, increasing their job prospects.

 Step 1: Graduate from High School

 Earning a high school diploma is the first step on the path to becoming a history teacher.
 Prospective history teachers should take as many history courses as possible, including world history, American history, European history, geography and civics.

 The typical history teacher degree includes some combination of courses in history and education.
 The traditional academic route to a career as a history teacher is to earn a bachelor's degree in education and a minor in history.
 Some students earn a degree in history first and then return to college to obtain a post-baccalaureate or graduate degree in education.

 While completing a bachelor's or post-baccalaureate degree, aspiring history teachers should enroll in a teacher education program.
 Requirements vary according to state and university, but most programs require one or two semesters of supervised student teaching.

 The National Council for Accreditation of Teacher Education (NCATE) maintains a list of U.S. colleges and universities that have accredited teacher education programs.
 The Teacher Education Accreditation Council (TEAC) also accredits teacher education programs.